commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 $FF00: `MONITOR` – enter montior
 $FF06: `GETJOY` – query joysticks
 $FF6E: `JSRFAR` – gosub in another bank

-### KERNAL Version

-The KERNAL version can be read from location $FF80 in ROM.
-A value of $FF indicates a custom build.
-All other values encode the build number.
-Positive numbers are release versions ($02 = release version 2), two's complement negative numbers are prerelease versions ($FE = $100 - 2 = prerelease version 2).

-### Compatibility Considerations

-For applications to remain compatible between different versions of the ROM, they can rely upon:

-* the KERNAL API

-The following is guaranteed to remain mostly stable:

-* the $0000-$03FF memory layout

-And the following features must not be relied upon:

-* direct function offsets in the ROM

-That is, don't jump into undocumented ROM code directly, or reuse undocumented data constants in ROM.

 #### Function Name: GETJOY